schombert/Project-Alice/docs/contributing.md

 The build uses CMake and should "just work", with some annoying exceptions.

+#### Windows

+1. You will need a full copy of git installed (https://git-scm.com/downloads), as the one that ships with Visual Studio is not sufficient for CMake, for some reason.
+2. Make sure that you have a relatively up-to-date version of the Windows SDK installed (you can update your local version of the Windows SDK through the Visual Studio installer).
+3. Open the project in Visual Studio and let it configure.

 #### Linux (Debian-based distro)

 Make sure to install the required dependencies.

 ```bash